Home » Why you should always use a construction-specific index

 Figure 1: General building and civil engineering costs and consumer prices

 For particularly volatile resources, the difference can be even greater.
 For example, over the same period, there were months when steelwork had increased 80% more than CPI.
-Steel prices have fallen in recent months but are still up 30% more than CPI.
+Steel prices fell in the latter months and, at the end of the contract, showed an increase less than CPI.
+(See graph below).
+Using PAFI allows the changes to be applied in the period when the expenditure is made.

 Source: BCIS